open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

         {
          from: string(StreamId),
          parameters: object(VideoParametersSpecification)/*If specific video parameters are wanted*/
-                     | undefined/*If default video parameters are wanted*/
+                     | undefined/*If default video parameters are wanted*/,
-        }
+         simulcastRid: string(rid) /* if simulcastRid is used, parameters will be ignored */ }

         object(VideoParametersSpecification)::